Routh's theorem: Citations

 p.
-82, possibly because that edition has been easier to hand.
-However, Routh gave the theorem already in the first edition of 1891, Volume 1, Chap.
+82, possibly because that edition was easier to find.
+However, Routh stated the theorem already in the first edition of 1891, Volume 1, Chap.
 IV, p.
 89. Although there is a change in pagination between the editions, the wording of the relevant footnote remained the same.
 Routh concludes his extended footnote with a caveat:

 "The author has not met with these expressions for the areas of two triangles that often occur.
 He has therefore placed them here in order that the argument in the text may be more easily understood."

 Presumably, Routh felt those circumstances had not changed in the five years between editions.
 On the other hand, the title of Routh's book had been used earlier by Isaac Todhunter; both had been coached by William Hopkins.